-Xcel Energy - Xcel Energy's second quarter GAAP and ongoing diluted earnings were \$0.54 per share, compared with \$0.52 per share in the same period in 2023.
-The increase in earnings per share was primarily driven by increased recovery of infrastructure investments and warmer than normal weather, partially offset by higher depreciation, interest charges and O&M expenses.
+Xcel Energy - Xcel Energy's third quarter GAAP earnings were \$1.21 per share, compared with \$1.19 per share in the same period in 2023 and ongoing earnings were \$1.25 per share in 2024, compared with \$1.23 per share in 2023.
+The change in earnings per share was primarily driven by increased recovery of infrastructure investments, partially offset by higher depreciation, interest charges and O&M expenses.
 Fluctuations in electric and natural gas revenues associated with changes in fuel and purchased power and/or natural gas sold and transported generally do not significantly impact earnings (changes in costs are offset by the related variation in revenues).

-NSP-Minnesota - GAAP and ongoing earnings increased \$0.01 per share for the second quarter and \$0.13 year-to-date.
-Year-to-date earnings primarily reflect increased recovery of electric and natural gas infrastructure investments and lower O&M expenses, partially offset by higher depreciation.
+NSP-Minnesota - GAAP earnings decreased \$0.02 per share and ongoing earnings increased 0.02 per share for the third quarter.
+Year-to-date GAAP earnings increased \$0.11 per share and ongoing earnings increased \$0.17 per share.
+Year-to-date earnings primarily reflect increased recovery of infrastructure investments (electric and natural gas), partially offset by higher depreciation and interest charges.
+See Note 6 for reconciliation from GAAP to ongoing earnings.

-PSCo - GAAP and ongoing earnings increased \$0.04 in the second quarter and \$0.05 year-to-date.
-The year-to-date change was driven by increased recovery of electric infrastructure investments, which was partially offset by increased depreciation.
+PSCo - GAAP earnings increased \$0.04 per share and ongoing earnings increased \$0.01 per share for the third quarter.
+Year-to-date GAAP earnings increased \$0.09 per share and ongoing earnings increased \$0.04 per share.
+Year-to-date ongoing earnings primarily reflect higher recovery of electric infrastructure investments, which was partially offset by increased interest charges, depreciation and O&M expenses.

-SPS - GAAP and ongoing earnings increased \$0.01 for the second quarter and year-to-date as regulatory rate outcomes and increased sales and demand were partially offset by increased depreciation.
+SPS - GAAP and ongoing earnings increased \$0.01 per share for the third quarter of 2024 and \$0.03 year-to-date.
+Year-to-date earnings reflect the impact of regulatory rate outcomes and sales growth, partially offset by increased depreciation and O&M expenses.

-NSP-Wisconsin - GAAP and ongoing earnings decreased \$0.01 in the second quarter and year-to-date, largely due to unfavorable weather and increased depreciation.
+NSP-Wisconsin - GAAP and ongoing earnings increased \$0.01 per share for the third quarter of 2024 and year-to-date.
+Year-to-date earnings reflect the impact of electric infrastructure investment recoveries, partially offset by higher depreciation and interest expenses.